hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 This is the reverse of the above example.
 It give others access to your *local* network or let others use your computer as a tunnel end-point.

 ```
-$ ssh -g -R 1080 user@host.org
+$ ssh -g -R 1080 user@server.org
 ```

-The others configuring host.org:1080 as their SOCKS4/5 proxy.
+The others configuring server.org:1080 as their SOCKS4/5 proxy.
 They can now connect to *any* computer on *any port* that your computer has access to.
 This includes access to computers behind your firewall that are on your local network.
+An alternative and without the need for a server is to use [gs-netcat](#bdra-anchor).

 ---
 <a id="network-anchor"></a>